SAP-samples/codejam-cap-llm/exercises/08-data-masking-and-anonymization/README.md

         },
         templating: {
           template: [
               {
-              role: 'user',
+                role: 'system',
-              content:
-                ` You are an assistant for HR recruiter and manager.
+                content: `You are an assistant for HR recruiter and manager.
                 You are receiving a user query to create a job posting for new hires.
                 Consider the given context when creating the job posting to include company relevant information like pay range and employee benefits.
-            The contact details for the recruiter are: Jane Doe, E-Mail: jane.doe@company.com .
-            Consider all the input before responding.
+                Consider all the input before responding.`,
-            context: ${text_chunk}` + user_query
-            }
-          ]
+              },
+              {
+                role: 'user',
+                content: `Question: {{?question}}, context information: ${context}`,
+              },
+            ],
         },
         filtering: {
           input: filter,